 5.9.
 It is understood that for Instruments that will be directly handled or managed by the patients/parents/legal guardians (e.g., electronic diaries), the Sponsor acknowledges that the Institution is relieved from any responsibility deriving from tampering, damage or theft of the same Instruments attributable to the patients/parents/legal guardians.
 In the event of failure and/or loss by the subjects participating in the study, the Sponsor will replace the equipment at its own expense; the Institution will be responsible for the delivery of the equipment to the recipient, including the registration and delivery of the Sponsor's instructions, as well as the collection at the time of the subject's exit, for whatever reason, from the study; the Institution will also be responsible for promptly informing the Sponsor of any failure to return the equipment by the subjects participating in the study.

 5.10.
-It is acknowledged that the authorisation to grant loan-free use of the Instrument was given by the Authority following and according to its internal procedures.
+It is acknowledged that the authorization to grant loan-free use of the Instrument was given by the Authority following and according to its internal procedures.

 Art.
 6 – Remuneration

 6.1.
-The remuneration agreed, previously evaluated by the Institution for each eligible assessable patient who has completed the trial treatment according to the Protocol and for whom the related CRF/eCRF has been duly compiled, including all the costs incurred by the Institution in execution of the Trial and the costs to cover all the associated activities, is € ____ + VAT (if applicable) per patient as specified in greater detail in the Budget annexed (sub A).
+The remuneration agreed, previously evaluated by the Institution for each eligible assessable patient who has completed the trial treatment according to the Protocol and for whom the related CRF/eCRF has been duly compiled, including all the costs incurred by the Institution in execution of the Trial and the costs to cover all the associated activities, is € ____ + VAT (“+ VAT” maintain only if applicable) per patient as specified in greater detail in the Budget annexed (sub A).

 6.2.
 The Sponsor will pay the amount due under the terms of this article based on a valid statement of account/supporting document agreed between the Parties.